StacyCash/blog-posts/general/2023/surface-laptop-studio-2/first-impressions/blogpost.md

 ---
 title: Microsoft Surface Laptop Studio 2 - First Impressions
-published: false
+published: true
 description: Look over the Surface Laptop Studio 2 and my first impressions
 tags: review, laptop, microsoft
 cover_image: https://github.com/StacyCash/blog-posts/blob/main/general/2023/surface-laptop-studio-2/first-impressions/cover-image_laptop.jpg?raw=true
 # Use a ratio of 100:42 for best results.
-# published_at: 2023-10-25 14:52 +0000
+published_at: 2023-10-25 15:00
 ---

-***Full Disclosure:** Microsoft sent me the review unit for me to use.
+*__Full Disclosure:__ Microsoft sent me the review unit for me to use.
 I am not being paid for the review, and opinions here are not influenced by Microsoft*

 I was lucky enough a week or so ago to have the use of a Surface Laptop Studio 2 (say that 10 times quickly!) for 24 hours.
 It was a great experience, and actually I wanted to try it a little longer.
 So...
 Microsoft kindly sent me a review unit to use for a couple of weeks.